 The Bach Cantata Vespers series at St. James presents four Bach cantatas each season as the centerpiece of the Evening Prayer liturgy.
 Psalms, hymns, homily, and additional choral music all reflect the theme of the cantata.
 The St. James Bach Choir is joined by professional soloists and orchestra.
-Additional choral singers interested in singing in the Bach choir may contact Nancy Nickel about rehearsal requirements.
+Additional choral singers interested in singing in the Bach choir may contact the Church Office about rehearsal requirements.

 The series is supported by the “Friends of Bach Vespers at St. James” and offerings received at the Vespers.
 Last season more than 130 individuals and organizations supported the series with an average attendance of 230 persons.
 Please consider becoming a Friend of Bach Vespers in making a contribution to support this unique ministry!

 Second Sunday of Advent, December 9th, 2018, 5:00pm

 Cantata 30: “Freue dich, erlöste Schar (Rejoice, Redeemed Flock)”

 Motet: “Wachet auf, ruft uns die Stimme (Wake, Awake)”, Johann Christoph Friedrich Bach